SuspiciousActivity/ByteEdit/README.md

 To (un-)escape unicode characters, press CTRL + U.

 To rename a field/method with attention to references in the selected line, press CTRL + R.

+To quickly compile some java code, press CTRL + E.